m-alperen-karakus/countdown-timer/README.md

 ## Getting started with this repo

-Run `npm install` before you get started.
+- Run `npm install` before you get started.
-Add your code to the `src/countdown-timer.tsx` file.
+- Add your code to the `src/countdown-timer.tsx` file.
+- Run the app with `npm start`